-Cormorants are monogamous and breed in colonies ranging from several pairs to a few 1000 pairs (Figure 3).
+Cormorants are monogamous and breed in colonies ranging from several pairs to a few 1,000 pairs.
 Double-crested cormorants have some site fidelity, meaning they return to the same site to breed year after year.
 Young cormorants often return to colony sites where they hatched or to nearby areas to breed.

 In April, the pair begins construction of an elevated platform nest composed of twigs, branches, and other plant materials.
 These nests often reach a height of 12 to 20 inches and may be re-used in subsequent years.